sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 > Jesus: I won't answer your question either.

 Just before this encounter, Jesus had entered the temple and purged it of the moneychangers.
 He was, as we might say, "cleaning house", because it had become something so very different from a house of prayer.
 He healed the blind and lame that came to Him in the Temple.
 The people saw this and praised God, but the chief priests and scribes resented it.
-Jesus was in the very building where these leaders would have commanded the most authority and respect, and yet, He was the one with the authority.
+Jesus was in the very building where these leaders would have commanded the most authority and respect, and yet, He was the one with authority.
 No doubt, their outrage was also mixed with genuine curiosity.
 How did this man, who seemed to come out of nowhere, just show up and take control?
 He walked into the Temple as if it were His own.

-Jesus does not directly answer the question about His authority.
-Instead, He refers to John the baptist and asks a question in return. *He asks them why they didn't believe John, because John testified of Him.* To appreciate the approach taken here, we need to review an incident that took place outside the Temple on one of His [earlier visits][2] to Jerusalem, as recorded in John 5.
+Jesus does not answer the question except by asking another in return.
+He points these leaders at the ministry of John the baptist.
+Had they listened to Him, they would have had no need to ask this question.
+John was a [witness][10] for  the truth about who Jesus was.
+To find an answer to the question in the words of Jesus, we need to review an incident that took place outside the Temple on one of His [earlier visits][2] to Jerusalem, as recorded in John 5.

 Beside the pool Bethesda, Jesus finds a lame man and commands him to get up, take his bed mat, and walk.
 The catch: this healing took place on the Sabbath.
 The Jews heard of this and promptly accused Jesus of breaking the Law of the Sabbath - first, by [healing on the Sabbath][5], and second, by commanding him to [carry his mat on the Sabbath][6].